Uri: The Surgical Strike Actor Navtej Hundal Passes Away

 "CINTAA expresses it's deepest condolence on the demise of Shri Navtej Hundal.
 May his soul Rest in Peace.
 The cremation is at Oshiwara Crematorium, Relief R, Prakash Nagar, Dnyaneshwar Nagar, Jogeshwari (W) at 11 am." (sic)

 Apart from starring in Uri: The Surgical Strike, Navtej Hundal has also starred in superhit movies such as Khalnayak and Tere Mere Sapne.
-Also, his eldest daughter Avantika Hundal stars in the popular television seriel Yeh Hai Mohabbatein which aires in Star Plus.
+Also, his eldest daughter Avantika Hundal stars in the popular television serial Yeh Hai Mohabbatein which aires on Star Plus.

 May Navtej Hundal's soul rest in peace!